openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

 ## What should it look like
 In our mind, the `Resource Distribution` should:
 1. Support distributing resources to all namespaces or listed namespaces;
-2. Support label selector, including workload label selector and namespace label selector;
+2. Support namespace label selector;
 3. Support managing the resources, including synchronization and clean;
 4. Be safe.